Experian, which is the world's largest credit bureau, launched IdentityWorks in 2010 to provide identity protection services to consumers.

 IdentityWorks offers a free 30-day free trial membership for each of its provided identity protection plans.

 The credit bureau's identity protection service also has an annual option available that allows consumers to get two free months of service.

-In addition to the standard email and password, IdentityWorks also requires users to input the last four digits of their social security number in order to log in, which adds an additional layer of security to their account.
+In addition to the standard email and password line of defense, IdentityWorks also requires users to input the last four digits of their social security number in order to log in, which provides an additional layer of security to their account.

 IdentityWorks provides its customers with up to $1 million in identity theft insurance with zero deductible.
 In the event of identity theft, this policy covers expenses such as fraudulent electronic funds transfers, lost wages, legal fees, and private investigator costs.